juristr/juristr.github.com/_drafts/node-grunt-yeoman.md

 What's nice about such approach is

 - that you can quickly get up to speed.
 Creating a project setup with proper tools and dev support can cost you lots of time and requires expert knowledge.
 - that you don't necessarly have to know all the best practices tools that are currently available on the market.
-Yeoman assembles them for you to get started.
-Then once you get more expert you can adjust them to your project needs
+Yeoman assembles them for you, s.t. you can get started immediately.
+Then once you get more expertise, you can adjust Yeoman's configuration to make it fit even more to your project needs.
-- that you learn lots and lots of new tools.
+- a great way for you to learn lots and lots of new tools.

-Yeoman is distributed as a node module.
+Yeoman as well as its generators are distributed as a node modules.
 Simply install it globally

 ```
 $ npm install -g yo
 ```

-Then find your generator (i.e. [for angular](https://github.com/yeoman/generator-angular)), install it...
+Then find your generator (i.e. [for angular](https://github.com/yeoman/generator-angular)) and install it using the following command.

 ```
 $ npm install -g generator-angular
 ```

-and then execute it within your project directory to create a new app.
+Finally, execute the generator within your project directory to create a new app.

 ```
 $ yo angular [app-name]
 ```

-This will create the initial scaffold from which you can then start building your app.
-But Yeoman goes futher, based on the generator you use, you may also generate single components, like Angular controllers, directives etc. while you develop.
+This will create the initial scaffold from which you can then start building your application.
+But Yeoman goes even further, based on the generator you use, you may also generate single components, like Angular controllers, directives etc. while you develop.

 ```
 $ yo angular:controller user
 ```

 That's all regarding Yeoman's usage.
-More advanced topics are about creating your own custom generator.
-Simply [study the docs](http://yeoman.io/authoring/), they're quite detailed.
+More advanced topics are about creating your own custom generators.
+Simply [study the docs](http://yeoman.io/authoring/) as they're quite detailed.

 ## Grunt